robertbenson/docker_openai_custom_weather_demo/README.md

 A random response is _"technically correct"_ in that it aligns with how the model is designed to work.

 However, the goal is to provide accurate and reliable information.

+#### Prompt
 ```console
     horse
 ```

+This prompt does not meet many of the guideline criteria.
+A random response should therefore be expected.

 This is the response for _horse_.